Bernard Wapowski: Life

 In 1535, Bernard Wapowski wrote a letter to a gentleman in Vienna urging him to publish an enclosed almanac, which he claimed was written by Copernicus.
 This is the first and only mention of a Copernicus almanac in the historical records.
 The almanac was likely Copernicus's tables of planetary positions.
 The Wapowski letter mentions Copernicus's theory about the motions of the earth.
 Nothing came of Wapowski's request because he died a couple of weeks later.

-20th Century Discoveries and Restoration
+Rediscovery and restoration

 Currently, none of Wapowski's maps are intact and have been lost to time.
 It is most likely that Wapowski's maps burnt in the Great Fire of 1528 in Kraków, the capital of Poland at the time.
 Only fragments of Wapowski's maps have been found.
 In 1932, fragments of Wapowski's map of 1528 were accidentally discovered by Casimir Piekarski in the bindings of a Bochnia's salt register.
 In 1935, Dr. Charles Buczek worked on restoring Wapowski's map from the fragments.
 These fragments were preserved in the Warsaw Central Archives of Old Records, but were destroyed by the Germans in the uprising in Warsaw in 1944.